 Several security issues were fixed in the Linux kernel.

-It was discovered that the BPF verifier in the Linux kernel did not correctly compute numeric bounds in some situations.
-A local attacker could use this to cause a denial of service (system crash) or possibly execute arbitrary code.
-(CVE-2018-18445)
+Wei Wu discovered that the KVM implementation in the Linux kernel did not properly ensure that ioapics were initialized.
+A local attacker could use this to cause a denial of service (system crash).
+(CVE-2018-19407)

 The problem can be corrected by updating your system to the following package versions:

 - linux-image-4.18.0-14-lowlatency - 4.18.0-14.15~18.04.1

 - linux-image-4.18.0-14-snapdragon - 4.18.0-14.15~18.04.1